yorgath/orthogram/README.rst

 lets you draw sets of links as layers on top of each other, giving a more consistent look to your diagram.

-Another way to avoid intersecting links appearing as if the were connected at the intersections is to draw a *buffer* around the links.
+Another way to avoid intersecting links appearing as if they were connected at the intersections is to draw a *buffer* around the links.
 Attributes ``buffer_fill`` and ``buffer_width`` control the appearance of the buffer.
 By default, the program draws the links without a